PayGreen/api-green-node/documentation/docs/users-api-requests.md

         .getAll()
         .then((res) => {
             console.log(res)
-        }})
-    };
+        });
 ```
-- Api Response : the _embedded object inside API response contains an array of all users associated to your account.
+- Api Response : the `_embedded` object inside API response contains an array of all users associated to your account.
 ```
 {
     success: true,